US bid to kill American-JetBlue partnership goes to judge

 "It's all just an idea," said Daniel Wall, a lawyer for American.

-When attorneys closed their arguments, U.S. District Judge Leo Sorokin said he is still reading material hundreds of pages of material submitted this week by both sides.
+When attorneys finished their arguments, U.S. District Judge Leo Sorokin said he is still reading material hundreds of pages of material submitted this week by both sides.
 A decision is likely weeks away.

 The government's case is intuitive — that two big airlines working together instead of competing will reduce choices for consumers and lead to higher fares.
 The lawsuit, joined by six states and the District of Columbia, is also speculative, however.